 One such threat is the biodiversity crisis.
 Extinction rates are estimated to be 1,000 times the background rate and future rates could soon become 10,000 times higher.
-In response, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) recently launched its 'Global Biodiversity Outlook 5' report.
+In September 2020, the CBD launched its 'Global Biodiversity Outlook 5' report.
 It describes how biodiversity loss, compounded by land degradation, desertification and climate change, now threaten life on Earth in an unprecedented way.
 These forces reinforce each other.
 Unless this vicious circle is broken, they will undermine all efforts towards sustainable development and create a dark future for humanity.